Cloud-Scythe-Labs/cargo-reaper/README.md

 cargo reaper run
 ```

-For more information on how to use `cargo-reaper` run `cargo reaper --help`, or [start a discussion](https://github.com/Cloud-Scythe-Labs/cargo-reaper/discussions).
+For more information on how to use `cargo-reaper` [read the docs](https://cloud-scythe-labs.github.io/cargo-reaper/), or [start a discussion](https://github.com/Cloud-Scythe-Labs/cargo-reaper/discussions).

 Please be sure to check that your issue has not already been resolved before opening a new discussion or issue.